Ry00sh1/Music-School-Manager/README.md

 # Music School Manager
- I project proposed by me
+ A project proposed by me that aim to manage all the data of the school, for example: number of students, daily or yearly billing, class days, etc.